 Pet Support for Ageing Pet Owners

 If you or a family member need assistance there is more information at www.myagedcare.gov.au.
-You can arrange an Aged Care Assessment Team visit (at no charge) by phoning 1800 200 422.
-It is important to also mention your pet during your assessment, so that your pet can be included in your package.
-We have produced a useful flyer about how to ask for pet support services as part of your ACAT package, available here.
+You can arrange an Aged Care Assessment Team (ACAT) visit (at no charge) by phoning 1800 200 422.
+It is also important to mention your pet during your ACAT assessment and ask if your pet care needs can be taken into account.
+Check with your provider if they can assist.

 COTA ACT also provides a list of pet care services that provide a discount to seniors and pensioners.